George Floyd Square: Minnesota Agape Movement

 Minnesota Agape Movement is a non-profit in Minneapolis with a headquarters office on the 3700 block of Chicago Avenue.
 The organization has contracts with the city to improve health and safety and build community in the area, often taking over functions that police might otherwise handle.
 The organization was formed shortly after the murder of George Floyd by members including Steve Floyd (no relation to George Floyd), a longtime street outreach worker for the area.
 Members of Agape were involved with putting up the barricades around George Floyd Square in May 2020 and Agape led the effort to reopen the square in June 2021.

-George Floyd Global Memorial
+Rise and Remember

-George Floyd Global Memorial is a 501(c)3 organization in Minneapolis with a headquarters' office on the 3500 block of Chicago Avenue.
+Rise and Remember, formerly George Floyd Global Memorial, is a 501(c)3 organization in Minneapolis with a headquarters' office on the 3500 block of Chicago Avenue.
 The organization acts as a curator of the demonstrator-installed art exhibits at George Floyd Square.
 Its mission is to inventory, collect, and preserve the public art installations and the approximately 5,000 offerings that were left by visitors at the square.